-Anyone born in Ohio and currently living in another state can use the new process to correct the gender marker on their birth certificate.
+Anyone born in Ohio and currently living in another state can use the new process to correct the gender marker on their birth certificate by either filing an application in an appropriate Ohio probate court or by following the process above for out of state residents.
+For specific questions, please reach out to an attorney or attend a legal clinic before proceeding.